Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement: Related Work

-\paragraph{Refinement-Based Verification of Distributed Systems} There is a lot of work on verification of high-level models of distributed systems, but here we focus on works that, as ours, aim at proving that concrete implementations refine abstract models.
-The most closely related works are \IronFleet{} \citep{10.1145/3068608} and \Igloo{} \citep{10.1145/3428220}. \IronFleet{} uses the \Dafny{} verifier to verify the implementation of a system and encode the relation to the STS being refined in preconditions and postconditions of programs. \IronFleet{} does not support node-local concurrency and hence would not be applicable to our CRDT example. \IronFleet{} uses a pen-and-paper argument for proving liveness of simple programs (programs that consist of a simple event loop which calls event handlers that are terminating), which does not scale to proving eventual consistency of our CRDT example. \Igloo{} proves only safety properties about programs and not liveness properties like eventual consistency. \Igloo{} starts with a high-level STS which is refined (possibly in multiple steps) to a more low-level STS for each node of the system.
-These STSs are annotated with IO operations which are used to generate IO specifications for network communications of the node in the style of \citet{DBLP:conf/esop/Penninckx0P15}.
-The program (each node) is then verified against this generated specification.
-Hence, the relationship between the implementation and the model considered in \Igloo{} is a fixed relation, \ie{} producing the same IO behavior.
-In contrast, our work allows an arbitrary (history-sensitive) refinement relation to be specified and established between the program and the model.
-In contrast to both \IronFleet{} and \Igloo{} our verification approach is foundational: the operational semantics of the distributed programming language, the abstract models, and the model of the program logic are all formally defined in \Coq{}, and through adequacy theorems of the program logic, the end result of a verification is a formal theorem expressed only in terms of the operational semantics of the programming language and the model.
+\paragraph{Refinement-based Verification of Distributed Systems.} We focus on works that, as ours, aim at proving that concrete implementations refine models.
+The most closely related works are \IronFleet{} \citep{10.1145/3068608} and \Igloo{} \citep{10.1145/3428220}.
+In contrast to both, our approach is foundational: the operational semantics of the languages, the models, and the program logics are all formally defined in \Coq{}, and through adequacy theorems of the program logic, the end result of a verification is a formal theorem expressed only in terms of the operational semantics of the programming language and the model.

+\IronFleet{} uses the \Dafny{} verifier to verify implementations and encodes the refinement of an STS in preconditions and postconditions of programs but does not support node-local concurrency. \IronFleet{} uses a pen-and-paper argument for proving liveness of simple programs (programs that consist of a simple event loop which calls terminating event handlers).

+\Igloo{} proves a particular kind of extensional safety properties. \Igloo{} refines a high-level STS to a more low-level STS for each node of the system.
+STSs are annotated with IO operations which are used to generate IO specifications for network communications of the node in the style of \citet{DBLP:conf/esop/Penninckx0P15}.
+Programs are subsequently verified against this generated specification.
+The relationship between the implementation and the model considered in \Igloo{} is a fixed relation, \ie{} producing the same IO behavior.
+In contrast, our work allows an arbitrary intensional refinement relation to be specified and established between the program and the model.